 This string type is generally used by more advanced players.

-3) Shaped polyester – Also helps with grip and generating spin
+This string also helps with grip and generating spin.

 - They are very durable and tough